A Game of Thrones (card game): Tournaments

 There are several different official tournament types sanctioned by FFG.
 In the Classic format, players bring their own decks, which may include cards from any set, as long as the card is not on the banned list.
 In Standard format, players bring their own decks, which may only include cards from the most recent blocks.
 As of August 2006, only cards released since Valyrian block are legal in Standard format.
 In Limited format, players instead build their decks at the tournament, using provided draft packs (in Limited - Draft) or starter decks (in Limited - Sealed Deck) and booster packs.

 Aside from the restrictions on usable card pool, FFG places no limits on how Night's Watch volunteers organize the tournaments.

-Thrones-Tournaments.com tries to provide a central list of all international and local store tournaments, to help gamers find play to compete in.

 World and Continental Championships

 The A Game of Thrones World Championships were held yearly at Gen Con Indy until 2012, when they moved to Fantasy Flight's Event Centre in Minneapolis, with Gencon being redesignated North American Championships.
 Part of the winner's prize is the opportunity to design their own card.